 Some other highlights this week have included more wonderful ephemera including beautiful and elaborate bookplates, a leaflet advertising Liverpool Catholic Truth Society lectures and newspaper cuttings of random facts found inside a volume of David Sinclair’s The History of Wigan.
 Did you know that walruses are gentle except when attacked, or that to rest our bodies we should stand up for ten out of every thirty minutes?
 I certainly didn’t.

 Another highlight for me was finding a booklet for the official opening of St. Dominic’s secondary school in Hutyon which took place on 22nd April 1956.
-This booklet was printed by Cecil Dromgoole of The Modern Press, Bickerstaffe Street, St. Helens, a printers in my home town that is no longer in business, but one which my mother can recall from her childhood.
+This booklet was printed by Cecil Dromgoole of The Modern Press, Bickerstaffe Street, St. Helens, a printers that is no longer in business, but one which my mother can recall from her childhood.
 Although this is a more recent piece of history, the differences between classrooms and school rooms of the 1950s and now is remarkable.
 I especially love the photograph of the library which looks different to any library I have ever been in, and the staff photograph at the end of the booklet.
 It would be fascinating to trace the history of these teachers, but that will be a project for another time.

 The text that I have quoted from above entitled Merseypride: Essays in Liverpool Exceptionalism by John Belcham contains information about many texts that can be found in the Sheppard-Worlock’s Special Collections department (Gradwell Collection).
 There are several copies of Merseypride on the shelves of the Sheppard-Worlock library for students to consult before visiting Special Collections if necessary.